Fast Point Transformer: Appendix

 In this section, we show further experimental results about the effect of model size on its performance, the proposed decomposition of positional encodings, and the class-wise IoU scores of both MinkowskiNet42$^{\dagger}$ and our Fast Point Transformer on S3DIS~\cite{armeni20163d} Area 5 test dataset.

-\textbf{mIoU vs. model size.} Table~\ref{tab:supp_miou_param} shows additional results with voxel size 2$\mathrm{cm}$.
-Since Fast Point Transformer shows its robustness to the number of parameters with voxel size as 5$\mathrm{cm}$ and 10$\mathrm{cm}$, Fast Point Transformer (smaller) still achieves 70.4$\%$ of mIoU score while MinkowskiNet (smaller) only shows 68.0$\%$ with voxel size as 2$\mathrm{cm}$.
-Interestingly, both MinkowskiNet and Fast Point Transformer show the largest performance drop with voxel size 2$\mathrm{cm}$.
-We hypothesize that this is because the reduction of residual blocks reduces the receptive field of each model, and the reduced receptive field is not sufficient for the model to recognize a 3D scene with voxel size 2$\mathrm{cm}$. \textbf{Decomposition of positional encodings.} We quantitatively measure how much memory the proposed decomposition of positional encodings can reduce.
+\textbf{Decomposition of positional encodings.} We quantitatively measure how much memory the proposed decomposition of positional encodings can reduce.
 We measure the peak memory usage of both models with and without the decomposition as varying the local window size for neighbor points on ScanNet~\cite{dai2017scannet}.
 We keep the voxel size as 2$\mathrm{cm}$ for the all measurements.
-As shown in Table~\ref{tab:supp_memory}, the models with the proposed decomposition which has the space complexity of $\mathcal{O}(ND+KD)$ show an almost constant memory usage since the number of points $N$ is much bigger than the number of neighbor points $K$.
-However, the models without the decomposition which has the space complexity of $\mathcal{O}(NKD)$ show a linearly growing usage of memory.
+As shown in Table~\ref{tab:supp_memory}, the models with the proposed decomposition which has the space complexity of $\mathcal{O}(ID+KD)$ show an almost constant memory usage since the number of voxel centroids $I$ is much bigger than the number of neighbor points $K$.
+However, the models without the decomposition which has the space complexity of $\mathcal{O}(IKD)$ show a growing usage of memory.
 Moreover, the model with local window size 7 raises the out-of-memory error in single NVIDIA Geforce RTX 3090 GPU whose VRAM capacity is 24$\mathrm{GB}$.
 This results show the memory-efficient property of the proposed \textit{lightweight} self-attention (LSA).
+Furthermore, Table~\ref{tab:supp_decomposition} shows that the LSA layer saves memory consumption and preserves fast inference time.
+The mIoU is almost identical to the exact approaches.

+\textbf{mIoU vs. model size.} We provide additional results with voxel size 2$\mathrm{cm}$ in Table~\ref{tab:supp_miou_param}.
+Since Fast Point Transformer shows its robustness to the number of parameters with voxel size as 5$\mathrm{cm}$ and 10$\mathrm{cm}$, Fast Point Transformer (smaller) still achieves 70.5$\%$ of mIoU score while MinkowskiNet (smaller) only shows 68.6$\%$ with voxel size as 2$\mathrm{cm}$.
+Interestingly, both MinkowskiNet and Fast Point Transformer show the largest performance drop with voxel size 2$\mathrm{cm}$.
+We hypothesize that this is because the reduction of residual blocks reduces the receptive field, and the reduced receptive field is not sufficient for the model to recognize a 3D scene.

+\textbf{Comparison with hybrid methods.} For a fair comparison, we re-implement SPVCNN~\cite{tang2020searching} with MinkowskiEngine-0.5.4 since MinkowskiEngine-0.5.4 is faster than TorchSparse.
+As shown in Table~\ref{tab:supp_hybrid}, Fast Point Transformer outperforms SPVCNN by 2.5 mIoU on ScanNet~\cite{dai2017scannet} validation set with voxel size 10$\mathrm{cm}$.